awsdocs/amazon-efs-user-guide/doc_source/limits.md

 **Note**
 Clients can also connect to mount targets in another account or VPC\.
 For more information, see [Mounting EFS file systems from another account or VPC](manage-fs-access-vpc-peering.md)\.

-## Quotas for NFS Clients<a name="limits-client-specific"></a>
+## Quotas for NFS clients<a name="limits-client-specific"></a>

 The following quotas for NFS clients apply, assuming a Linux NFSv4\.1 client:
 + The maximum throughput you can drive for each NFS client is 500 MB/s\.
-NFS client throughput is calculated as the total number of bytes that are sent and received, with a minimum NFS request size of 4KB\.
+NFS client throughput is calculated as the total number of bytes that are sent and received, with a minimum NFS request size of 4KB \(after applying a 1/3 metering rate for read requests\)\.
 + Up to 128 active user accounts for each client can have files open at the same time\.
 Each user account represents one local user logged in to the instance\.
 A user account that is logged in multiple times counts as one active user\.
 + Up to 32,768 files open at the same time on the instance\.
 Listing directory contents doesn't count as opening a file\.
 + Each unique mount on the client can acquire up to a total of 8,192 locks across a maximum of 256 unique file\-process pairs\.
 For example, a single process can acquire one or more locks on 256 separate files\.
 As another example, eight processes can each acquire one or more locks on 32 files\.
 + When connecting to Amazon EFS, NFS clients located on\-premises or in another AWS Region can observe lower throughput than when connecting to EFS from the same AWS Region\.
 This effect is because of increased network latency\.
 Network latency of 1 ms or less is required to achieve maximum per\-client throughput\.
 Use the DataSync data migration service when migrating large datasets from on\-premises NFS servers to EFS\.
-For more information, see [On\-Premises Performance Considerations](performance-onpremises.md)\.
+For more information, see [On\-premises performance considerations](performance-onpremises.md)\.
 + Using Amazon EFS with Microsoft Windows isn't supported\.

-## Quotas for Amazon EFS File Systems<a name="limits-fs-specific"></a>
+## Quotas for Amazon EFS file systems<a name="limits-fs-specific"></a>

 The following quotas are specific to Amazon EFS file systems:
 + Maximum name length: 255 bytes\.